IMPORT TARIFFS - LATEST NEWS & UPDATES

 Mexico excels at producing commodities for various reasons.
 For one, the country has a diverse climate and topography that makes it a great place for producing agricultural products.

 Mexico also has a skilled and adaptable workforce in the manufacturing sectors.
-Coupled with cost-effective labor rates, Mexican companies offer U.S. businesses high productivity levels without the excessive overheads found in some other countries.
+Coupled with cost-effective labor rates, Mexican companies offer U.S. businesses high productivity levels without the overhead found in some other countries.

 Top Products Imported from Mexico